ethanyyang/ethanyyang/README.md

 # Hello there 👋
 Welcome!
-I'm Ethan, an aspring software developer.
+I'm Ethan, a software engineer.

 ## Contact me
 You can contact me at hi@ethanyang.me